redhat-cop/cloud.vmware_ops/roles/info/README.md

 # info

-A role that gather information from vCenter.
+A role that gathers information from vCenter.

-## Requirements
+## Dependencies

 N/A